CurveDocs/curve-docs/docs/LLAMMA/priceaggregator.md

 The **AggregatorStablePrice** contract is designed to aggregate the prices of crvUSD based on multiple Curve Stableswap pools.
-This price is mainly used as an oracle for the calculation of the interest rate, providing an aggregated (`price`) and a exponential moving average (ema) price.
+This price is mainly used as an oracle for the calculation of the interest rate, providing an aggregated (`price`) and an exponential moving average (ema) price.

 !!! info
     The AggregatorStablePrice contract is deployed to the Ethereum mainnet at: [0xe5Afcf332a5457E8FafCD668BcE3dF953762Dfe7](https://etherscan.io/address/0xe5Afcf332a5457E8FafCD668BcE3dF953762Dfe7).